 There’s really not much better than a taste of homemade bread.
 Especially when the bread is enriched with eggs, milk and butter – a LOT of butter, as is the case for brioche.

-Create an array of classic, sweet and savory brioche pastries your whole family will love, from breakfast pizzas and brioche au chocolat to sticky buns and more, with the online Bluprint class Classic & Creative Brioche Pastries, taught by Flour Bakery owner Joanne Chang.
+Create an array of classic, sweet and savory brioche pastries your whole family will love, from breakfast pizzas and brioche au chocolat to sticky buns and more, with the Craftsy class Classic & Creative Brioche Pastries, taught by Flour Bakery owner Joanne Chang.

 Simple brioche loaf recipe

 Adapted from FineCooking.com

 - 1 lb.
 2 oz.
 (4 cups) unbleached all-purpose flour

 - 1/2 oz.
 (4-1/2 tsp.) active dry yeast, preferably Red Star brand